 Wrestle with gravity and the laws of physics as you build your own spacecraft and attempt to explore the cosmos.
 A robust, compelling sandbox of possibilities that’s as funny as it is clever.
 Escaping Kerbin’s atmosphere and landing on the Mun for the first time with a ship you’ve built is about as satisfying as PC gaming gets.

-More: Read our Kerbal review to discover why it's one of our highest-scoring games of the year.
+More: Read our Kerbal review to discover why it's one of the highest-scoring games in PC Gamer history.

 Take On Mars